sohcheefung/G-Ventures/README.md

 # G-Ventures
 ### About
 This is my Final Year Project which is an indie game which focused on green awareness in terms of recycling in Malaysia.
-Currently still in prototype development.
-Primarly purpose is to teach, educate and increase school kids knowledge on recycling.
+The main idea of this project is to teach, educate and increase school kids knowledge on recycling.
 ### Platform
 Android
 ### Screenshots